Wealthsimple Review

 Investment options

 U.S. and Canadian markets: Overall, Wealthsimple provides a gateway to U.S. and Canadian regional stock exchanges, giving you access to securities such as individual stocks and ETFs.
-Canada residents who wish to trade U.S. stocks and ETFs must upgrade to the Plus account ($10/month).
-However, stock options and mutual funds are not available at Wealthsimple.
+Canada residents who wish to trade U.S. stocks and ETFs must upgrade their account for $10/month, or have a Premium or Generation account.
+However, mutual funds are not available at Wealthsimple.

 That said, Wealthsimple offers two proprietary ETFs that are listed on the Toronto Stock Exchange (TSX) and that cater to Socially Responsible Investment (SRI) standards, under tickers TSX: WSRI and TSX: WSRD.
 The SRI account is akin to a robo-advisor solution for passive investors that want to put their investing on autopilot.